 - Unit 7: Toward a Transnational Feminist Understanding

-- Unit 8: Feminist Postmodernism
+- Unit 8: Anticolonial Feminist Therapy

-- Unit 9: The Future of Feminist Counselling
+- Unit 9: Becoming a Feminist Therapist

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.